 3. Suppressed sexuality

 It’s not a surprise that a woman’s sexual needs have always been suppressed.
 She was (and still is) taught to preserve her chastity and virginity.
-And women did so because they were uneducated and were not capable of standing up on their feet.
+And women did so because they were uneducated and not capable of standing up on their feet.
 But times have changed.

-4. The modern attitude towards marriage
+4. The modern attitude toward marriage

-There is a fundamental flaw in the very nature of married Indian couples.
+There is a fundamental flaw in the very nature of married couples.
 Everyone hungers for quick satiation.
-Everyone wishes to speak but no one is willing to listen.
-Intolerance is on the rise and hypocrisy is ruling marriages.
-People are more into flaunting their love lives on social media than having a heart to heart conversation.Moreover, like with objects, couples are getting bored with their partners too.
+Everyone wishes to speak, but no one is willing to listen.
+Intolerance is on the rise, and hypocrisy is ruling marriages.
+People are more into flaunting their love lives on social media than having a heart-to-heart conversation.

-5. The bane called the Internet
+5. The bane called the internet

-Dr Vaidyanathan added: “A lot of affairs owe their existence to electronic communications.
-The sheer ease and secrecy of mobile communication is an enabling factor.”.
+Dr. Vaidyanathan added: “A lot of affairs owe their existence to electronic communications.
+The sheer ease and secrecy of mobile communication is an enabling factor.”

-To aid women, extramarital-affair websites like Gleeden.com, AshleyMadison.com and Extramaritalaffairs.in are making it easier to have clandestine online affairs.
-In fact, Ashley Madison was launched in 2014 with its motto: “Life is short, have an affair” and guess what, it had 2.75 lakh Indian users in the same year.
+To aid women (and men), extramarital-affair websites like Gleeden.com, AshleyMadison.com, and Extramaritalaffairs.in are making it easier to have clandestine online affairs.
+In fact, Ashley Madison was launched in 2014 with the motto “Life is short, have an affair.”

 6. The working woman and opportunities

-Related reading: 12 ways office affairs can spell trouble for you
+Related Reading: 12 ways office affairs can spell trouble for you